IBM/OpenWhisk-on-Kubernetes/README.md

 ## Troubleshooting

-As part of the development process, you might need to cleanup the Kubernetes environment at some point.
+As part of the development process, you might need to clean up the Kubernetes environment at some point.
 For this, we want to delete all the Kube deployments, services and jobs.
 For this, you can run the following commands: